EdbMails EDB Recovery and Migration software

 5. Select the files and folders option to restore to recovery databases

-6. Browse the tree in the Available items to find the files and folders you want to recover
+6. Browse through the Available Items tree to find the files and folders you want to recover

-7. Select the database file and restore it to the location where you created the recovery database in the previous step.
+7. Select the Exchange database file and restore it to the location you specified when creating the Recovery Database in the earlier step.

 8. Repeat the same step to restore the log files to the same location.